- What We Do

 |Emergency Food Security Program (EFSP)||----||----|

 Note: FFP: Food for Peace; WFP: World Food Program; MT : Metric Tons; EFSP: Emergency Food Security Program.
-Food Security Situation information provided by WFP as of February 2014.
-FY14 contribution based on funds obligated as of April 2014.
+Food Security Situation information provided by WFP as of June 2014.
+FY 2014 contribution based on funds awarded as of June 2014.